Best BiPAP Machines

 27 dBA

-Manufactured by ResMed, the AirCurve BiPAP 10 VAuto is a top-of-the-line choice for users interested in advanced comfort and data tracking features.
-Although it has an above-average price-point for a BiPAP machine, the AirCurve BiPAP’s complex, well-built design is comparable with higher-priced competitors.
+Manufactured by ResMed, the AirCurve BiPAP 10 VAuto is a top-of-the-line choice for users interested in advanced comfort and data-tracking features.
+Although it has an above-average price point for a BiPAP machine, the AirCurve BiPAP’s well-built design is comparable with higher-priced competitors.

 The AirCurve has a removable, integrated heated humidifier with adjustable humidity levels, allowing users to choose and change settings depending on the weather and their daily needs.
-While the AirCurve does not include heated tubing, it is compatible with ResMed’s ClimateLine Air heated tubing for greater temperature control.
+While the AirCurve doesn't include heated tubing, it's compatible with ResMed’s ClimateLine Air heated tubing for greater temperature control.

 The AirCurve also includes an automatic start by breathing into the mask, a mask fit test, advanced event detection, and automatic ramp settings.
 ResMed backs the AirCurve BiPAP 10-VAuto with a two-year warranty, with included accessories covered under a 90-day warranty.